Home » A Trio of Citrus Relishes (Including Cranberry Orange Relish)

 • Malia

 This is such a great question!
 The sugar in these recipes counters the bitterness.
 You’ll probably notice that the prepared relishes themselves aren’t very sweet.
-That’s because the amount of sugar called for is there to balance any sourness and bitterness, and ot enhance the citrus flavor.
-A lot of the bitterness in citrus is in the seeds, which is why the instructions have you discard them.
+That’s because the amount of sugar called for is there to balance any sourness and bitterness, and to enhance the citrus flavor.
+A lot of the bitterness in citrus is in the seeds, which is why the instructions direct you to discard them.
 And (to be perfectly nerdy about it) taste is a biologically individual sense.
 You can always adjust the sugar up a little to suit your particular taste.

 Reply